reddcoin-project/python-OP_RETURN/README.txt

 * OP_RETURN_send(send_address, send_amount, metadata, testnet=False)

-  send_address is the bitcoin address of the recipient send_amount is the amount to send (in units of BTC) metadata is a string of raw bytes containing the OP_RETURN metadata testnet is whether to use the bitcoin testnet network (False if omitted)
+  send_address is the reddcoin address of the recipient send_amount is the amount to send (in units of BTC) metadata is a string of raw bytes containing the OP_RETURN metadata testnet is whether to use the reddcoin testnet network (False if omitted)

 * Returns: {'error': '<some error string>'}
        or: {'txid': '<sent txid>'}